Moreholidays February Umbrella Day

 History and Origin of Thank Your Mailman Day

-Our research in the early 2000s and again in the early 2020s did not find the creator or the origin of this day.
+Despite our extensive research in the early 2000s and again in the early 2020s we did not find the creator or the origin of this day.

 There is no evidence to suggest that this is truly a “National” day, which requires an act of congress.
 We found no congressional records or presidential proclamation about this special day.